 How much does it cost to participate?

 You don’t need a ticket to take part and there is no admin fee.
 Instead, we ask participants to set a fundraising goal and encourage their community to help raise much-needed fund for Very Special Kids.

 How much do I need to fundraise?

-For the virtual event, we suggest a fundraising goal of $200 per person.
+For the DIY event, we suggest a fundraising goal of $200 per person.

 How do I set up a team?

 The team at Very Special Kids will create a team for you that your team members can join.
-To register a team, contact Sharon on email@example.com
+To register a team, contact Sharon here.

 How do I create my fundraising page?

 Go to the pink ‘get involved’ button at the top right and follow the prompts to select your team.
-It only takes a few minutes and then you’re off and running.
+It only takes a few minutes, and you will be off and running.

 We can’t participate but my organisation would like to support the event, how can we do this?

 We are always on the lookout for support by way of product (food and beverages) or items we can use as fundraising incentives and spot prizes.
-Contact Sharon on firstname.lastname@example.org if you are in a position to help.
+Please contact Sharon on firstname.lastname@example.org if you would like to get involved.